 The first step to calling a screen is to hold down L1 (or LB) when controlling the ballhandler.
 This will cause a teammate to begin moving into position to set up the screen for you.

 After this is where you can make more specific decisions as to how you want your screen to be set up.
 If the screener doesn’t put himself where you want him for the screen, you can simply press L3 in order to get them to switch the side for the screen.

-You can also decide how you want the screener to finish out the play, whether you’d rather them to fade out for a jump shot opportunity or move in towards the basket.
-Once the screener has put themselves in position, all you have to do is press R1 (or RB) to make your decision.
+You can also decide how you want the screener to finish out the play, whether you’d rather they fade out for a jump shot opportunity or move in towards the basket.
+Once the screener is in position, all you have to do is press R1 (or RB) to make your decision.

-If you’d rather fake a screen in order to get the defense of balance you’ll begin by pressing L1 (or LB) to set up the screen as you normally would.
+If you’d rather fake a screen in order to get the defense off balance, you’ll begin by pressing L1 (or LB) to set up the screen as you normally would.
 But instead of allowing your teammate to come in and set up the screen, you’ll want to press L1 (or LB) again as they’re moving into position.
-This will cancel the screen and cause the would be screener to roll back into the lane.
+This will cancel the screen and cause the would-be screener to roll back into the lane.

-If you have a teammate who you’d prefer to set up the screen for you, be it due to them having the ideal size or skillset, you can do that instead of leaving it up to the game to decide who comes in to screen for you.
+If you have a teammate who you’d prefer to set up the screen for you, you can do that instead of leaving it up to the game to decide who comes in to screen for you.